Red1-Rahman/Sanatan-Scriptures/README.md

 ## 📖 About

-Sanatan Scriptures is an educational platform for studying ancient Indian texts with:
+Sanatan Scriptures is an educational platform for studying ancient Sanatan/Hindu texts with:

 - **Multi-Scripture Library**: Vedas, Mahabharata, Bhagavad Gita, Puranas
 - **Progress Tracking**: Mark verses as read, understood, or memorized